toylim/paperwork/doc/devel.windows.markdown

-You can have a look at the [.gitlab-ci.yml](https://gitlab.gnome.org/World/OpenPaperwork/paperwork/blob/develop/.gitlab-ci.yml) (target 'windows_exe') to have an exhaustive list of all the required MSYS2 packages.
+You can have a look at the [.gitlab-ci.yml](https://gitlab.gnome.org/World/OpenPaperwork/paperwork/blob/develop/.gitlab-ci.yml) (target `windows_exe`) to have an exhaustive list of all the required MSYS2 packages.
 Some Python packages are automatically downloaded and installed by setuptools when running `make install` / `make install_py` / `python3 ./setup.py install` / etc.